bojasv/Engineering-XP/MS Windows/CMD/ReadMe.md

   rem
   netsh wlan show profile name= "Dory 5G" key=clear > System_Report.txt
   wmic cpu list brief >> System_Report.txt

+## CMD Command
+If you wish to stop the computer in the midst of executing the current command, you may use the key sequence Ctrl-Break.
+Ctrl-Break does not always work with non-DOS commands.

+**Function Keys**
+F11 - Toggles Full Screen
+F9 - copies command to command line (if you know the command #), else use F8 F8 - cycles thru recently entered commands, can also work like wildcard search (press 'c' and F8 could fetch clr, clear, chkdsk ...)

 ## WMIC Commands for Global Switches
 Use `wmic /?` to get the list, here's the dummy output